arangodb/docs-hugo/site/content/3.12/develop/http-api/documents.md

         applied.
 The `waitForSync` query parameter cannot be used to disable synchronization for collections that have a default `waitForSync` value of `true`.

-        If `silent` is not set to `true`, the body of the response contains a JSON object with the information about the identifier and the revision.
-The attribute `_id` contains the known *document ID* of the updated document, `_key` contains the key which uniquely identifies a document in a given collection, and the attribute `_rev` contains the new document revision.
+        Unless `silent` is set to `true`, the body of the response contains a JSON object with the following attributes:
+        - `_id`, containing the document identifier with the format `<collection-name>/<document-key>`.
+        - `_key`, containing the document key that uniquely identifies a document within the collection.
+        - `_rev`, containing the new document revision.

         If the query parameter `returnOld` is `true`, then the complete previous revision of the document